christiankral/KeyWordIO/README.md

 # KeyWordIO
 Modelica library for reading and writing variables and parameters to files.
-The main objective of the library is to read and write variables and paramters in key word oriented format
+The main objective of the library is to read and write variables and paramters in key word oriented format like

   x = 0.1